varunagrawal2002/Mem0_finetuned_llama_backend/README.md

 ## Mem0 Small Model Integration

-A research project integrating Mem0's memory layer with a fine-tuned Llama 3.1 8B Instruct model for memory-driven conversational AI on limited hardware.
+A project integrating Mem0's memory layer with a fine-tuned Llama 3.1 8B Instruct model for memory-driven conversational AI on limited hardware.

 ## Overview

-This project implements a complete pipeline for fine-tuning small LLMs and integrating them with Mem0's hybrid memory system.
+This project implements a complete pipeline for fine-tuning small LLMs like Llama 3.1 8B Instruct and integrating them with Mem0's hybrid memory system.
 The system enables personalized AI conversations that remember context across sessions while running efficiently on consumer hardware.

 ## Project Structure